nicklockwood/layout/README.md

 ## Custom Property Types

 As mentioned above, Layout uses the Objective-C runtime to automatically detect property names and types for use with expressions.
-If you are using Swift 4.0 or above, you may need to explicitly annotate your properties with `@objc` for them to work in Layout, as the default behavior is now for properties to not be exposed to the Objective-C runtime.
+If you are using Swift 4.0 or above, you will need to explicitly annotate your properties with `@objc` for them to work in Layout, as the default behavior is now for properties to not be exposed to the Objective-C runtime.

 Even if you mark your properties with `@objc`, the Objective-C runtime only supports a subset of possible Swift types, and even for Objective-C types, some runtime information is lost.
 For example, it's currently impossible to automatically detect the valid set of raw values and case names for enum types at runtime.